 The MD&C Committee regularly reviews its ownership guidelines to ensure that the appropriate share ownership requirements are in place.
 Guidelines are expressed as a fixed number of shares and were last revised in May 2014 to account for the Company's recent sustained Common Stock market value.
 The ownership requirement of our Chief Executive Officer and President is approximately 5.6 times base salary, using his 2015 base salary and a \$40 per share stock price.
-Using the closing price of the Company's Common Stock on March 15, 2016, the ownership requirement of our Chief Executive Officer and President is approximately eight and a half times his 2015 base salary.
-Shares owned outright, vested RSUs and PSUs that have been deferred, stock equivalents based on holdings in the Company's 401(k) Retirement Savings Plan and phantom stock held in the Company's 409A Deferral Plan count toward meeting the targeted ownership requirements.
+Using the closing price of the Company's Common Stock on March 15, 2016, the ownership requirement of our Chief Executive Officer and President is approximately vested RSUs and PSUs that have been deferred, stock equivalents based on holdings in the Company's 401(k) Retirement Savings Plan and phantom stock held in the Company's 409A Deferral Plan count toward meeting the targeted ownership requirements.
 PSUs, RSUs and restricted stock, if any, do not count toward meeting the requirement until they are vested or earned.